therightstuff/aws-cdk-js-dev-guide/README.md

 To deploy a stack, `cdk deploy <stack name>` (wildcards are supported).

-If you don't want to review each set of changes, use the `--require-approval=never` option.
+If you don't want to review each set of changes, use the `--require-approval=never` option (not recommended).

-The `Outputs` displayed at the end of the process include the API Gateway endpoints, but these are not complete.
-For example, if the endpoint for `AwsStack-dev.simpleapiEndpoint<hash>` is listed as `https://<hash>.execute-api.us-east-1.amazonaws.com/dev/`, you will need to make a GET request to `https://<hash>.execute-api.us-east-1.amazonaws.com/dev/simple-api`.
+The `Outputs` displayed at the end of the process include the API Gateway endpoints.
+These can be used as-is for the example lambda functions.

 ### Redeploying a Stack